francesco-carlesso/Heart-Disease-Prediction/README.md

 Heart diseases are the leading cause of death worldwide.
 Early diagnosis is crucial for effective treatment.
 This project focuses on **predicting heart disease** using simple clinical test parameters.

 ## 📋 Dataset Description
-Heart diseases are the leading cause of death worldwide.
-Early diagnosis is crucial for effective treatment.
-This project focuses on **predicting heart disease** using simple clinical test parameters.

 The dataset used is the **Heart Failure Prediction Dataset**:
 - **918 patient records**